hypertidy/affinity/README.md

 <img src="man/figures/README-affine-thing2-1.png" width="100%" />

-Now we have everything we need to re-map our raster\!
+Now we have everything we need to re-map our raster!
 We don’t need to project our points as the known locations are in the same coordinate system as the source data.
 (In other situations we might georeference using a graticule on a projected map.)

 ``` r
 mapped <- assignproj(setExtent(r, domath(rbind(sw, ne), xy, r, proj = NULL)), prj)